mozilla-ai/lumigator/lumigator/python/mzai/backend/backend/tests/README.md

 `backend.settings.BackendSettings` class.
 This class inherits from the
 [Pydantic BaseSettings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/)
-class and reads its values from the envrionment when instantiated.
+class and reads its values from the environment when instantiated.
 These settings are then used for instantiating various clients/controlling business logic throughout the application.